 The Community Development Block Grant (CDBG) Program is authorized under Title I of the Housing and Community Development Act of 1974.
 CDBG’s primary objective is to develop viable communities by providing low- to moderate-income families with decent, affordable housing and to expand local economic opportunities.

 To achieve the primary objective, the CDBG regulation specifies 26 eligible activities that can be funded with CDBG funds.
 At least 70% of the CDBG funds must be used for activities that benefit low- to moderate-income persons.
 Activities to be undertaken with CDBG funds must be eligible and must meet at least one of the following CDBG national objectives:

-- Providing benefit to low- and moderate-income persons
+- Providing benefits to low- and moderate-income persons

 - Aiding in the elimination or prevention of slums and blight

-- Meeting an urgent need (usually a national disaster -- hurricane, flood, earthquake)
+- Meeting an urgent need (usually a national disaster -- a hurricane, flood, earthquake)

 DHCD is the authorized representative for the City of Baltimore regarding the oversight and management of the CDBG Program.
 Responsibilities include:

 The Annual Action Plan is the application submitted to the federal government to receive funding under four formula programs: Community Development Block Grant (CDBG), Emergency Shelter Grant (ESG), HOME Investment Partnership (HOME), and Housing Opportunities for Persons With AIDS (HOPWA).

 Managing the Integrated Disbursement and Information System (IDIS).